dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 </ItemGroup>
 ```

-Furthermore, you can configure the execution further:
+You can configure the execution further via MSBuild properties:

 ```xml
 <PropertyGroup>